 However, it’s a very expensive and time-consuming process.
 It’s completely out of the question for you to jump into the hackathon adventure in just a few weeks if you’re starting from scratch.

 Launching your hackathon on a platform is so much more than an easy way to keep up with the times.
 Above all, it’s an opportunity for the best ideas to find the ideal springboard to make it big in the fast-paced dash for innovation – and you receive high-quality deliverables.
 The competitive environment that surrounds hackathons, whether online or offline, gives teams a real boost.
-That’s why, to make the experience even further, a number of specialist companies, such as Agorize, help businesses to host their own O2O hackathons (online to offline or hybrid hackathons), which combine the best of physical and online hackathons.
+That’s why, to make the experience even further, some specialist companies, such as Agorize, help businesses to host their own O2O hackathons (online to offline or hybrid hackathons), which combine the best of physical and online hackathons.

 The O2O format combines all the advantages offered by an online hackathon format with the buzz that comes with a physical hackathon.